 That’s it, your synthetic hair is ready to wear, and you can show off your new color!

 – It’s still not real hair.
-Although there are some methods for dying synthetic hair and making it look more natural and fresher, it will never replace real hair.
+Although there are some methods for dyeing synthetic hair and making it look more natural and fresher, it will never replace real hair.
 Remy hair extensions and wigs look beautiful, feel nice, last for a very long time, and don’t get damaged easily.

 With synthetic hair, you will get tangling, matting, and it will quickly look worn out and damaged.
 It often looks fake, unnatural and many people will notice it.
 You also have a lot fewer styling options nor can you use normal hair dyes.
 100% Remy human hair looks natural and is indistinguishable from your own hair.
 It is also much easier to maintain and take care of.